 - Whisk the egg and water together in a small bowl; set aside.

 - On a lightly floured work surface, unroll one of the pie crusts.
 Using a 3-1/2″–4″ biscuit cutter, cut five rounds.
 Repeat with the remaining rolls of dough.

 - On half of the rounds, place a generous Tbsp of filling in the center, leaving a 1/2″ border.
 Stack two quarters of the American cheese on top of the filling.
 Then, using a pastry brush, apply the egg wash on the border of the crust.
 Place an empty round on top and seal the edges together with a fork.

 - Place the pies on the papered baking sheets and brush the tops with egg wash.
 Bake for 25 minutes, or until golden brown.

-Recipe adapted from Community.qvc.com
+Recipe and photo: Community.qvc.com